idolactivities/vtuber-things/docs/vtuber/etiquette.md

 # Stream Etiquette

-If you're watching a VTuber stream in Japanese or another language you don't understand, here's what you should keep in mind.
+If you're watching a VTuber stream in Japanese or another language you don't understand, here's some things to keep in mind.

 ## The Short Version